 A lot of the time, investors will focus on the leading companies within an industry.
 You might like to evaluate the top 3 and compare their competitive advantage, revenue, costs of business etc. However, you might also consider evaluating smaller companies and comparing them to industry leaders as this might offer some insight into a potential Growth company.

-Techniques used to analyse a company include various financial ratios to depict whether there is future earnings potential, and whether the current stock price is at Fair value, Over-valued, or Undervalued.
+Techniques used to analyse a company includes various financial ratios to depict whether there is future earnings potential, and whether the current stock price is at Fair value, Over-valued, or Undervalued.

 The Australian Stock Exchange is one of the more popular markets for long-term investors in the world.
 Our economy over numerous decades has proven consistent and is professionally regulated in a manner that does not produce inconsistencies in trading activity.

 The nuances of the Australian Stock Exchange is that most investors will focus on the Top 20 stocks.
 And so the Top Down approach is overlooked as a process of decision making.
 However, this process can also be reversed as a means to evaluate Blue Chip stocks in a “Bottom Up” approach.
-If you are interested in a particular company, evaluate its Fundamental ratios, compare it to other Industry/Sector leaders, and define whether the economy is in a cycle that will best suit that stock.
+If you are interested in a particular company.
+And evaluate its Fundamental ratios, compare it to other Industry/Sector leaders.
+And define whether the economy is in a cycle that will best suit that stock.

 Australian Investment Education (AIE) provides course on how to analyse stocks using the Top Down Approach.
 Please contact us if you would like to know more.